coreboot/coreboot/Documentation/gfx/libgfxinit.md

 * `lightup_ok`: returns whether the initialization succeeded `1` or
                 failed `0`.
 Currently, only the case that no display could be found counts as failure.
-A failure at a la- ter stage (e.g. failure to train a DP) is not propa- gated.
+A failure at a later stage (e.g. failure to train a DP) is not propagated.

 GMA: Per Board Configuration
 ----------------------------